I am so excited to share today’s two minute home decor project with you: a gorgeous, modern, DIY plant dolly.

 - Castors with Plate (these are the exact ones I bought – I bought a pack of 10, needed 4)

-- 3/4" Screws
+- 3/4″ Screws

-To make life easier (we loathe cutting circles), I bought a solid wood cutting board.
+To make life easier (we loathe cutting circles), I bought a solid walnut wood cutting board.
 I ordered mine online and it was kind of expensive, but I always see inexpensive ones at places like Home Goods and HomeSense.
 A less expensive wood, like bamboo, will only cost around $10 and acacia is in the middle (around $30).
 I just love me some walnut.

 For size, I recommend choosing a cutting board that has a diameter 2 to 4 inches larger than the base of your flower pot.
-For thickness, I went with 3/4" and for strength I don’t recommend any thinner, but thicker would work too.
+For thickness, I went with 3/4″ and for strength I don’t recommend any thinner, but thicker would work too.
 I also chose one with a juice drip groove just in case but I doubt I’ll ever need it because I’ve never over-watered the plant before.

-How to Make a Plant Dolly:
+How to Make a DIY Plant Dolly:

-- Put the castors back in place and screw them in.
-Just make sure you don’t screw to the other side (you can use a piece of tape on your drill as a poor man’s depth guide, that’s what I do).
+- Put the castors back in place and screw them in (just make sure you don’t screw to the other side – you can use a piece of tape on your drill as a poor man’s depth guide, that’s what I do).

 That’s IT!
 That’s how easy it is to make this DIY plant dolly!